 I will run through the list of raid viable totems per element:

-Strength of Earth Totem – REQUIRED 100% uptime on this totem when you are in a melee group.
+- Strength of Earth Totem – REQUIRED 100% uptime on this totem when in a melee group.
+Exception when needing Tremor or Earthbind.

-Stoneclaw Totem – Good to drop before Earthbind in order to take lose mobs off your tail.
+- Stoneclaw Totem – Good to drop before Earthbind in order to take loose mobs off your tail.

-Searing Totem – A nice addition to DPS race boss encounters.
+- Searing Totem – A nice addition to DPS race boss encounters and useful for snap-aggro on a boss with an aggro reset (Skeram, Noth, etc.).

-Fire Nova Totem – A nice addition to nuking adds on encounters such Anub’rhekan and Maexxna. *It is important to note on this server the damage is dealt on totem drop.
+- Fire Nova Totem – A nice addition to nuking adds on encounters such Anub’rhekan and Maexxna.

-Windfury Totem – REQUIRED 100% uptime while in a melee DPS group.
-Exception to this rule is when NR is required.
+- Windfury Totem – REQUIRED 100% uptime while in a melee DPS group.
+Exception to this rule is when NR/TA is required.

-Tranquil Air Totem – REQUIRED 100% uptime while in a healing or caster DPS group.
-Exception is when NR is required.
+- Tranquil Air Totem – REQUIRED 100% uptime while in a healing or caster DPS group.
+Exception when NR is required.

-Grounding Totem – Useful for redirecting ranged attacks from bosses such as C’Thun (green beam).
+- Grounding Totem – Useful for redirecting ranged attacks from susceptible mobs and bosses.
+Crucial in PvP.

-Mana Spring Totem – REQUIRED 100% uptime.
-Exception when needing FR.
+- Mana Spring Totem – REQUIRED 100% uptime.
+Exception when FR is required.

-Poison Cleansing Totem – Mandatory on fights with high poison output.
-See Viscidus, Huhuran soaker wall, Grand Widow Faerlina and some Naxx trash.
+- Poison Cleansing Totem – Mandatory on fights with high poison output (Viscidus, Huhuran, Grand Widow Faerlina and some Naxx trash).

 **If you are a Shaman download TotemTimers or gotWood from this addon pack:**